-The fact that these liners are bulk-free fit is a very important factor to keep the dexterity of the fingers.
+The fact that these liners are bulk-free fit is a very important factor in keeping the dexterity of the fingers.
 The gloves are lightweight and easy to put on and take off thanks to the elastic cuff around the wrist.
 The fit is snug allowing for excellent fine motor dexterity.
 Zipping and unzipping your jacket, pants, backpack, etc. is easy.
 It’s also easy to open and close hook-and-loop fasteners (see the image below).
 The touchscreen-compatible fingertips also do their job well.

 The gloves run small and what’s more, there are only four sizes available.
-This is a huge minus especially for those with larger hands as there are no sizes that would fit such people.
+This is a huge minus, especially for those with larger hands as there are no sizes that would fit such people.

 Comfort is strictly personal but there are still some things that make a garment more or less comfortable to most people.
 For example, flat and minimum seams cause less rubbing against the skin in comparison to ordinary inside seams.
 Unfortunately, the inner seams of the Santic Dorin Gloves are noticeable and can cause unwanted friction against the fingertips.
 Labels inside a garment can also cause friction.
-If you’re one of those whose skin does not tolerate any kind of touch or friction, you might wish to remove the inside label of all the garments you wear including your gloves (we’ve done that with the Santic Liner Gloves as the image below shows).
+If you’re one of those whose skin does not tolerate any kind of touch or friction, you might wish to remove the inside label of all the garments you wear including your gloves (we’ve done that with the Santic Liner Gloves as seen on the image below).